oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 * `DOMAIN_HOME`: The domain home location as a file system path within the container.
 * `SERVER_NAME`: The WebLogic Server instance name.
 * `CLUSTER_NAME`: The WebLogic cluster name, if this is a cluster member.
-* `LOG_HOME`: The WebLogic log location as a file system path within the container.
+* `LOG_HOME`: If the `domain.spec.logHomeEnabled' attribute is set to true, then this contains the WebLogic log location as a file system path within the container

 This example domain YAML file specifies that Pods for WebLogic Server instances in the `cluster-1` cluster will have a per-Managed Server volume and volume mount (similar to a Kubernetes StatefulSet), an init container to initialize some files in that volume, and anti-affinity scheduling so that the server instances are scheduled, as much as possible, on different Nodes: